martinpiper/BombJack/README.md

 #### Sprite scan RAM logic

 	Assume the sprite scan line RAM has been cleared by a previous scan rendering all the pixels and clearing the values of $ff.
-		The weak pull-up resisters connected to the RAM output help to clear the RAM values to $ff These are overidden by any pull down logic 0 from the RAM or the input 74258 demultiplexors For each sprite the index, colour, X and Y pos are read After a successful Y pos test with the vertical raster position...
+		Old revision: The weak pull-up resisters connected to the RAM output help to clear the RAM values to $ff These are overidden by any pull down logic 0 from the RAM or the input 74258 demultiplexors New revision: Uses digital logic to switch between $ff and input values as needed.
+This is cleaner tha using pull-up resistors which needed to be tuned for the actual TTL chips used.
+	For each sprite the index, colour, X and Y pos are read After a successful Y pos test with the vertical raster position...
 			The sprite data counter is set with the X position of the sprite, then for 16 (or 32) pixels